-For the first time in my life, I can honestly say, “my parents just don’t understand” without smirking and laughing about how silly of a comment that is.
-With the situation I’m living through, it feels very much like the truth.
+For the first time in my life, I can honestly say, “my parents just don’t understand me” without smirking and laughing about how silly of a statement that is.
+With the situation I’m living through, it is very much the truth.

 For those of you who don’t know my story, I came out to my parents this past Easter and received a rather negative reaction from them (much to my surprise).
 My family identifies as Catholic but we barely practice and aren’t very religious so I knew they would never pull a “let’s pray the gay away” card on me.
 And because we aren’t very religious, I didn’t think coming out to them would be terrible.
-I did, however, expect both of them to be disappointed which is why I never wanted to come out to them.
+I did, however, expect both of them to be disappointed which is why I never wanted to come out to them in the first place.

 During our long conversation on Easter, they did their best to hear me out but I knew they weren’t happy with what they were hearing.
 I think (or thought) they learned a lot during our talk but I was still faced with really frustrating comments from them like, “How do you know you like guys if you haven’t even dated a girl yet?” and “Why don’t you kiss a girl just to make sure that isn’t what you really want?”

 How was I supposed to answer that?